AdrSanWal/tv-finder/README.md

       Go to folder/tv-finder and run:

       docker-compose up -d

-3. Start a session within the default directory of the container

-      In the same folder run:

-      docker exec -it tv-finder_django_1 bash

-4. Fill database with some examples
+3. Fill database with some examples

-      Go to code/tvfinder and run:
+      run:

-      python3 fill_database.py
+      docker exec -it tv-finder_django_1 python3 tvfinder/fill_database.py

-5. Use the app
+4. Use the app

       Go to localhost:8000/f to use it